Gavi’s role in response and prevention.

 Marginalised communities in fragile and conflict settings are often disproportionately affected by the impacts of climate change.
 In 2022, Gavi launched the Zero-Dose Immunization Programme (ZIP) across 11 countries in the Horn of Africa and the Sahel to reach children in displaced communities, and fragile and conflict settings, with adaptive and responsive immunisation service delivery models to help build their health resilience – including against the impacts of climate change.
 Meanwhile, in Pakistan, in response to the devastating 2022 floods, Gavi's Fragility, Emergency and Displaced Populations (FED) Policy was mobilised to provide surge support, including both additional district-level surveillance, as well as equipped rapid outbreak response teams – enabling provinces and partners to target responses quickly based on real-time information.

-In 2022, political momentum on the climate change and global health agendas have gained more traction across policy forums.
-Gavi engaged in relevant dialogues, including the Intergovernmental Negotiating Body (INB) on pandemic prevention, preparedness and response, G20, UN General Assembly, Group of Friends of Human Security and UN-Energy, to promote alignment on health equity and reaching zero-dose children and missed, marginalised communities with routine immunisation.
+Last year’s first-ever Health Day 28th Conference of Parties of the UN Framework Convention on Climate Change (COP28 UAE) was of special importance, as it showed the political momentum on integrating health actors into the climate policy agenda.
+Gavi has also been engaging in relevant dialogues, including the Intergovernmental Negotiating Body (INB) on pandemic prevention, preparedness and response, G20, UN General Assembly, Group of Friends of Human Security and UN-Energy, to promote alignment on health equity and reaching zero-dose children and missed, marginalised communities with routine immunisation.
 This is key to building resilience and preparedness against health emergencies, including those related to climate change.

 The world's ability to respond to outbreaks is a bellwether of its ability to respond to future pandemics.
 A key outcome of Gavi's COVAX learnings is a global health security flywheel of innovation, training and preparedness.
 To learn more, we invite you to explore our collection of original research reports on the Gavi website.